BradLarson/GPUImage/README.md

 - **GPUImageSepiaFilter**: Simple sepia tone filter
   - *intensity*: The degree to which the sepia tone replaces the normal image color (0.0 - 1.0, with 1.0 as the default)

+- **GPUImageLuminanceThresholdFilter**: Pixels with a luminance above the threshold will appear white, and those below will be black
+  - *threshold*: The luminance threshold, from 0.0 to 1.0, with a default of 0.5

 ### Image processing ###

 - **GPUImageRotationFilter**: This lets you rotate an image left or right by 90 degrees, or flip it horizontally or vertically